 What is TPO-antibodies?

-The role of thyroid peroxidase antibodies in the body
+The role of TPO-antibodies in the body

 In a balanced state, your immune system should not produce antibodies against your thyroid enzymes.
 In healthy individuals, TPO antibodies are not present at significant levels and serve no protective role.
 When the immune system produces them, they interfere with the thyroid's ability to make hormones and can trigger ongoing inflammation of the thyroid tissue.
-We test for this marker to see if your immune system is actively working against your metabolic engine.

-Why test thyroid peroxidase antibodies?
+Why test TPO-antibodies?

 You should be extra attentive to this marker if you:

-Experience persistent fatigue or "brain fog."
+Experience persistent fatigue or brain fog.

 Struggle with unexplained weight gain or sensitivity to cold.